 No.36 make a home for a wild animal

-All sorts of animals need homes, so why not try making a bug hotel, a house for a hedgehog, a motel for a mouse or even a palace for a fox.
+All sorts of animals need homes, so why not try making a bug hotel, a house for a hedgehog, or even a motel for a mouse.
 Think about the creature you're making a home for - does it need to be warm, light, dry, dark, cold, or wet?

 No.37 check out the crazy creatures in a rockpool